Ross School (East Hampton, New York): Nexus Lecture Series

 In 2019 Ross School debuted a public lecture series aimed at bringing current thought leaders and experts in a variety of topics and backgrounds to the local community in order to facilitate an exchange of ideas and a sharing of insights.
 Speakers included Bob Roth, CEO of the David Lynch Foundation; Dr. Johannes Wagemann, a psychologist, anthropologist, and philosopher who is a professor of consciousness studies at Alanus University in Germany; Dr. Shefali Tsabary, a clinical psychologist who brings Eastern mindfulness into her practice; and iconic musician, composer, and performance artist Laurie Anderson.

 Ross Institute

 In 1996, Courtney Sale Ross founded Ross Institute for Advanced Study and Innovation in Education.
 The Institute provides training and certification for teachers interested in establishing schools based on the Ross School model.
 Mentors associated with Ross Institute include economist Jeremy Rifkin, scientist and engineer Danny Hillis, sociologist Pedro Noguera, neuroscientists Antonio and Hanna Damasio, paleoanthropologist Yves Coppens, and sociologist and media scholar Sherry Turkle.
 Among the universities and organizations that have worked with the Institute are Harvard's Graduate School of Education; NYU's Steinhardt School of Culture, Education, and Human Development; University of Southern California; Smithsonian Institution, Moorea Biocode Project, Moorea IDEA, and the National Geographic Society.

+Lawsuit

+In 2020, in a suit that was initially dismissed by State Supreme Court Justice William J. Condon, former Ross School student Hayden Soloviev and his father Stefan Soloviev filed a $10 million lawsuit against the school alleging that the student was subject to bullying, harassment, and threats by Ross School faculty.
+In the dismissal, Justice Condon ruled the plaintiff had not "shown that any of these allegations hold any weight to create a cause of action on this matter".
+However, in 2024, the Appellate Division of the New York State Supreme Court overturned the dismissal, ruling that the lower court had erred in dismissing the claims without further proceedings.